calzakk/CyoEncrypt.NET/README.md

     ln -s CyoEncrypt ce

 The symbolic links are optional but recommended.
 Ensure $HOME/bin is in the PATH; this might already be configured in $HOME/.profile or $HOME/.bashrc.

-### Windows

-    cd src
-    test.bat
-    publish.bat

-Copy the contents of the *pub* subfolder to a folder that's in your PATH environment variable.

 ## Usage